Deewhy95/Deewhy95/README.md

 - 💬 If you have any questions/feedback, please do not hesitate to reach out to me!

-## 🌱 I'm currently learning
+--## 🌱 I'm currently learning

-- Tableau
-- SQL
+- Python
 - R programming
-- PYTHON

 <!--- Computer jokes --->
 ### wanna hear a joke?😅